Pipetting is a necessary skill for setting up a qPCR reaction. This article will provide an introduction to using a pipette and some common practices.

 - With the tip submerged in the solution, slowly release the plunger.
 This will draw liquid up into the pipette tip.
 Ensure that the tip is completely submerged to avoid air bubbles.
 Remove the pipette tip from the tube.

-- Insert the pipette tip into the tube where the solution is to be transfered.
+- Insert the pipette tip into the tube where the solution is to be transferred.
 Push the plunger down to the first level, then push down (and hold) at the second level to release any final liquid into the tube.
 Lightly press the tip against the inside of the tube to transfer any remaining liquid droplets.

 - Still holding the plunger down at the second level, remove the pipette tip from the tube.
 Make sure all liquid has been released from the pipette tip.
 Release the plunger completely.